mkiki254/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 5: The function reverses a string
 Task 6: The function prints one char out of two of string Task 7: The function prints half of the string
+Task 8: The function prints n elements of an array of integers